drym-org/symex.el/README.rst

 Key Bindings
 ------------

-The following table lists the key bindings in symex mode.
-You would only need this table for the evil frontend, as with the hydra frontend, you can lookup the keybindings at any time by pulling up the hydra menu (default binding: ``H-m``).
+The table below lists the key bindings in symex mode for Evil Symex users, and the section on `Optimizations`_ below that contains advice that may be relevant for all Symex users.

+With the hydra frontend, you can lookup the keybindings at any time by pulling up the hydra menu (default binding: ``H-m``).
+And for the evil frontend, while you don't have the menu, you can always use Emacs's ``C-h k`` to learn what a key does, as another way of learning the bindings.

 Movement
 ~~~~~~~~